atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 1. **Select the language**.
 Same could be true for language, too, but that is not necessary in this birthdate example.
 1. **Select the triple**.
 Even after all our previous selectors, we _still_ might have multiple values.
 How do I know which is the triple I'm supposed to use?

-To be fair, with lots of RDF data, only steps 2 and 3 are needed.
+To be fair, with most RDF data, only steps 2 and 3 are needed, since there are no `subject-predicate` collisions.
 But if you're building a system that uses RDF, that system also needs to deal with steps 1,4,5 and 6.
 This complexity is the direct result of the lack of `subject-predicate` uniqueness.